cirosantilli/linux-kernel-module-cheat/README.md

 it gets overwritten by a fresh filesystem and you lose all changes.

+Using text mode is another workaround if you don't need GUI features.

 ## Text mode

 Show serial output of QEMU directly on the current terminal, without opening a QEMU window: